gotchoices/MyCHIPs/doc/Development.md

   It will also help if you are familiar with [Docker](http://docker.com).
   For Windows users, here are some known issues to be aware of:
   - Make sure docker [can mount your windows volumes](https://docs.docker.com/docker-for-windows/#shared-drives).
-  - The "npm run" command will make use of the unixy "pwd" command.
+  - The "npm run docker" command will make use of the unixy "pwd" command (see inside package.json scripts).
-    Powershell should handle this correctly for you but if you try to run the commands in the standard command prompt, you will get some errors and so may have to execute the docker commands (found in package.json) manually.
+    If you [configure npm to use bash](https://stackoverflow.com/questions/23243353/how-to-set-shell-for-npm-run-scripts-in-windows), this should work correctly.
+    Otherwise you may have to execute the docker-compose command manually with the (MYCHIPS_ROOT and MYCHIPS_DIR environment variables set correctly).
   - Git on windows may automatically map UNIX text file LF terminators to CR-LF.
     This will alter certain scripts so the #!shebang command at the top doesn't work right.
     This has been addressed with a .gitattributes file in mychips/bin but if it pops up somewhere else, [this](https://stackoverflow.com/questions/1019946/how-do-i-stop-git-from-adding-carriage-returns-when-cloneing-a-repo-onto-windows) will explain how to configure your git when you clone the repo to avoid this.

 - [Regular Linux Installation](#regular-linux-installation):
-  You will need to install some dependencies and do a little configuraing of the environment.
+  You will need to install some dependencies and do a little configuration of the environment.
   But for a dedicated server, this is the way to go.
   This should work fine on a Linux VM or a regular installation on physical hardware.